Healthy Communities III Reflects on Victories and Lessons Learned

 In the final year of the fellowship, YUC began implementing a campaign to improve mental health support structures in schools after youth members identified high rates of stress and anxiety among their peers, and a lack of school counselors and other support necessary for mental health.

-“At the end of the day, schools aren’t equipped to support students with MH needs.
-What’s built into the functionality of schools is something that is antagonistic to the mental health of students, stress, anxiety, harmful to mental health.”
+“At the end of the day, schools aren’t equipped to support students’ mental health needs.
+What’s built into the functionality of the school system is something that is antagonistic to the mental health of students.
+Schools actually cause stress and anxiety and produce other harms to students’ mental health in a way that is not productive towards their academic nor human development.”

 Padres & Jóvenes Unidos